pauloddr/articles/fighting-game-in-javascript.md

 If players do not want to purchase the full base game, they can purchase features separately.

-* Registering for an account unlocks Arcade Mode, Versus Mode (vs. Local Player), and Training Mode.
+* Registering for an account unlocks for free: Arcade Mode, Versus Mode (vs. Local Player), and Training Mode.
   * Tera remains a free character after registration.
 * Story Modes are sold separately.
 * Characters, fighting styles, model parts, and stages can all be purchased separately.